 Tramadol or opioids (such as morphine or oxycodone) can be added if the ibuprofen, naproxen or acetaminophen alone don't relieve the pain.

-All of these drugs can cause constipation, so you may need to make some changes in your diet or take medications to promote regularity.
-For example, your provider may recommend eating high-fiber foods and drinking plenty of liquids (warm or hot liquids may be helpful) to manage constipation.
+All of these drugs can cause constipation, so you may need to make some changes in your diet or take medications to promote regular bowel movements.
+For example, your health care provider may recommend eating high-fiber foods (such as fruits and vegetables) and drinking plenty of liquids (warm or hot liquids may be helpful) to manage constipation.

 Other side effects of these drugs include sleepiness and nausea.
 These usually go away after about a week.
-If they don’t go away, tell your provider.
+If they don’t, tell your provider.
 These side effects can be treated.

 If you’re prescribed opioid medications, your provider will carefully monitor the amount prescribed so you don't take too much.
 People may worry about taking opioid medications, fearing side effects or addiction.
 However, when used as prescribed, these drugs can offer a great deal of pain relief and will not cause addiction.